 While Cory Sandhagen hasn’t won every big fight during his career, he still has won quite a few.
 It is why he is a constant in the top five of the 135-pound rankings.
 He is a very well-rounded fighter and is an absolute handful in a striking battle.

-However, in a bout that likely decided the next contender to new champ Merab Dvalishvili, the top star came up short to fast-rising contender Umar Nurmagomedov in August.
+However, in a bout that likely decided the next contender to new champ Merab Dvalishvili, the top star came up short of fast-rising contender Umar Nurmagomedov in August.
 Now “Sandman” will have to reclimb the contender ladder in 2025.

 Also Read: Conor McGregor next fight – When will “Notorious” make his UFC return?